EndlessBeard/FuckYouPayMe/Payroll App Development Outline (Interactive Dashb....md

 * **Custom Title Bar**: A thin title bar with the app name "Fuck You Pay Me" and a menu icon (placeholder for future functionality).
 * **Dynamic Dashboard**:
   * Displays summaries for the last week, current week, and days until the next payday.
-  * **New Integrated Daily Hour Input**: A section within the dashboard to show and edit hours for the *selected day* from the calendar.
+  * **Integrated Daily Hour Input**: A section within the dashboard to show and edit hours for the *selected day* from the calendar.
 This includes fields for "Hours Worked," "Travel Time," and a "Save" button.
 * **Interactive Calendar**:
   * An interactive calendar that allows users to select a date.
   * Highlights the selected day (defaulting to the current day on load).